seanpue/webpage/output/hi/cv/index.rst

 ..
 12 September 2018

 **2018**
 “Digital Humanities and Acoustic Traces of Hindi-Urdu Poetry in South Asia.”
-Institute of Asian and Oriental Studies, University of Tubbingen.
+Institute of Asian and Oriental Studies, University of Tübingen.

 ..
 08 May 2018